newatoms/guides/set-adword-campaign/reamde.md

 ## Your ad!

 When you have found the right keywords it is time to create your ad.
 You will be prompted to create an ad when making your first campaign, but when you are in a campaing you can also simple click the red ````+AD```` button.
-Here you be presented with some text fields with character limits.
+Here you are presented with some text fields with character limits.

 ### Fields & Character limits

-The copy you use for your google advertisements are crucial for the effectiveness of your campaign.
-When making your ads there are five text fields with the following character limits you can use.
+The copy you use for your Google advertisements are crucial for the effectiveness of your campaign.
+When making your ads, there are five text fields with the following character limits you can use:

 * Final URL  (no character limit)
 * Headline 1 (30 characters)